Impressionism, the partakers of the expositions:

 Was Auguste Ottin an Impressionist?

+When we see Impressionism as a painting style, Auguste Ottin was not an Impressionist.
+There is no rendering of every day people and life.
 Rendering mythological figures Auguste Ottin seems more a Neo-Classical artist.
 Several sculptures have a dramatical sense, what indicates a Romantic influence.
-There is no rendering of every day people and life.
-So I would not call his style impressionistic (though honestly I don’t know well how to define impressionist sculpture).
+(Note: I honestly don’t know how to define impressionist sculpture).

 Auguste-Louis-Marie Ottin only joined the 1st ‘impressionist’ exposition:

-See link for his pictures.
+See link for the exhibited sculptures.
 See link for an account.

 Auguste Ottin as an artist:

-Auguste Ottin was an accademic sculptur (aR7).
+Auguste Ottin was an academic sculptor (aR7).
 His style was eclectic (iR4).
 Ottin was influenced by Romanticism (iR4).
 He had an independent character (iR70).
 Sometimes he took a realist subject and gave it a classical treatment (iR70).
-He has not any connection to Impressionism (R3).
+He had not any connection to Impressionism (R3).

 Auguste Ottin had some pupils: Sylvain Raffegeaud; Nicolet (=Mme Fina) (iR69).